brentp/bigwig/README.md

 }
 ```

-BigWig hold the methods that access the underlying C library.
+BigWig holds the methods that access the underlying C library.

 #### func  Open